JanneMattila/www/docs/_posts/2024/02/2024-02-05-app-service-and-weird-behavior.markdown

 ---

-Few learnings from these kind of cases:
+Few learnings from these kinds of cases:

 - Learn to use _Diagnose and solve problems_ feature in the App Service: